StefanoND/Genesis/docs/Guidelines/CodingStandardsAndNamingConventions.md

-  Readable from all IDEs and Text Editors (vim, vscode, jetbrains' ide, etc) This is the closest to "one size fits all" I could find Works for horizontal oriented monitors as well as vertical oriented Works for laptops and their small screen real-estate No side-scrolling even with (a sane amount) of docked windows around
+  Readable from all IDEs and Text Editors (vim, vscode, jetbrains' ide, etc) This is the closest to "one size fits all" I could find Works for horizontally oriented monitors as well as vertically oriented Works for laptops and their small screen real-estate No side-scrolling even with (a sane amount) of docked windows around Forces less nested code

 - Self-documenting code may not be enough